 That's what frustrated me in this whole case.

-If anybody knew any simple martial arts moves, you could easily manipulate two fingers of somebody handcuffed, and you will get full compliance, full compliance without breaking their fingers.
+If anybody knew any simple martial arts moves, you could easily manipulate two fingers of somebody handcuffed and you will get full compliance, full compliance without breaking their fingers.

-So, um, I don't disagree with how you've described it broadly.
+So I don't disagree with how you've described it broadly.

 What I'm really more troubled about is how there's been this attempt to isolate away from the actual circumstances that everyone found themselves in to determine whether or not criminality has occurred.

-It would require the circumstances of how the problem is, Horace, he was handcuffed.
+It would require the circumstances of how.

 We saw the facial abrasions of this guy's face, you know, smashed into the pavement.